Rhetoric of science: Epistemic rhetoric

-Seeing science from the point of texts exhibiting epistemology based on prediction and control offers new comprehensive ways to see the function of rhetoric of science (Gross "The Origin" 91-92).
+Considering science fin terms of texts exhibiting epistemology based on prediction and control offers new comprehensive ways to consider the function of rhetoric of science (Gross "The Origin" 91–92).
 Epistemic rhetoric of science, in a broader context, confronts issues pertaining to truth, relativism, and knowledge.

-Rhetoric of science, as a branch of inquiry, does not look at scientific (natural science) texts as a transparent means of conveying knowledge, but rather it looks at these texts as exhibiting persuasive structures.
-Although the natural sciences and humanities differ in a fundamental way, the enterprise of science can be viewed hermeneutically as a stream of texts which exhibit an epistemology based on understanding (Gross "On the Shoulders 21).
+Rhetoric of science, as a type of inquiry, does not consider natural science texts as a means of conveying knowledge, but rather it considers these texts as exhibiting persuasive structures.
+Although the natural sciences and humanities differ in a fundamental manner, the enterprise of science can be considered hermeneutically as a stream of texts which exhibit an epistemology based on understanding (Gross "On the Shoulders 21).
 Its task then is the rhetorical reconstruction of the means by which scientists convince themselves and others that their knowledge claims and assertions are an integral part of privileged activity of the community of thinkers with which they are allied (Gross "The Origin" 91).

 In an article titled "On Viewing Rhetoric as Epistemic" (1967), Robert L. Scott offers "that truth can arise only from cooperative critical inquiry" (Harris "Knowing" 164).
 Scott's probe of the issues of belief, knowledge and argumentation substantiates that rhetoric is epistemic.
 This train of thought goes back to Gorgias who noted that truth is a product of discourse, not a substance added to it (Harris "Knowing" 164).

 Scientific discourse is built on accountability of empirical fact which is presented to a scientific community.
 Each form of communication is a type of genre that fosters human interaction and relations.
-An example is the emerging form of the experimental report (Bazerman "Reporting" 171-176).
+An example is the emerging form of the experimental report (Bazerman "Reporting" 171–176).
 The suite of genres to which the rhetoric of science comes to bear on health care and scientific communities is legion.

 Aristotle could never accept the unavailability of certain knowledge, although most now believe the contrary (Gross "On Shoulders" 20).
-That is to say, Aristotle would have rejected the central concern of rhetoric of science: knowledge.
+That is to say, Aristotle would have rejected the main concern of rhetoric of science: knowledge.
 Knowing itself generates the explanation of knowing, and this is the domain of the theory of knowledge.
-The knowledge of knowledge compels an attitude of vigilance against the temptation of certainty (Maturana 239-245).
+The knowledge of knowledge compels an attitude of vigilance against the temptation of certainty (Maturana 239–245).

 The claim of the epistemic problematic of rhetoric of science concerns: